bentasker/PCAPAnalyseandReport/Docs/Reports.md

 observedcookies.csv
 ---------------------

 This file contains a sorted and unique list of all cookies identified in HTTP sessions.
-Each row currently contains one field - Cookie.

-Note: this will likely be split later into two fields, Cookie name and Value
+Fields are

+    Cookie Name, Value

 observedhttpuseragents.csv